cloudmesh-community/book/chapters/devops/iac-terraform.md

 Microsoft Azure - Azure Resource Manager
 OpenStack - Heat

-As per Yevgeniy Brikman in [@terraformuprunningbook], there are " 4 broad categories of IaC tools
+From the book "Terraform - Up and Running" by Yevgeniy Brikman [@terraformuprunningbook], there are " 4 broad categories of IaC tools
 * Ad hoc scripts : Any shell, Python, Perl, Lua scripts that are written
 * Configuration management tools : Chef, Puppet, Ansible, SaltStack
 * Server templating tools: Docker, Packer, Vagrant